 Chiriqui is a region of Panama in the far west of the country.
-It’s below the popular Bocas Del Toro, but after visiting both I can tell you that Chirqui holds it’s own and then some.
+It’s below the popular Bocas Del Toro, but after visiting both I can tell you that Chirqui holds its own and then some.
 This region must have thousands of waterfalls and hundreds of beautiful hikes.
 It truly is an adventure paradise.
-I stayed in Boquete for three weeks and used it as a base for my adventures all around Chiriqui.
-You could easily spend an entire month in this part of Panama.
+I stayed in Boquete for three weeks and used it as a base for my adventures while creating this Chiruqui Travel Guide.
 From monstrous waterfalls to cloud forest hikes to cliff jumps, these are my top things to do in Chiriqui.

 20 THINGS TO DO IN CHIRIQUI

 While exploring Chiriqui, I recommend staying in Boquete.
 While The capital of Chiriqui is David, most tourists will stay near Volcan National Parque.
 This means in Boquete or other nearby towns.
 Boquete is well set up for tourists and has lots of accommodation options, strong wifi, and cafes.

 In this blog post, I will share all of the top things to do in Chiriqui, Panama.